 1. Make hot cocoa from scratch

 Instant hot cocoa is pretty tasty.
 But make your own so you can have free reign over what goes into the hot cocoa mix.
 Want a hot beverage that is really chocolatey or less sugary?
 Here’s a basic recipe to get you started.
 Furthermore, if you’re feeling brave, you can add ingredients like ground ginger, ground espresso or cayenne pepper to your hot cocoa mix.

 2. Try a really, really dark chocolate

 Dark chocolate contains more cocoa than milk chocolate, which makes it a better source of those heart-healthy flavonoids.
-So the next time you’re at the grocery store and a treat craving hits, look for a chocolate bar with a higher percentage of cocoa (or “cacao” as it may say on the label).
+So when you’re at the store looking for a treat for your sweetheart, look for a chocolate bar with a higher percentage of cocoa (or “cacao” as it may say on the label).
 You may be surprised to find out you like it.
 If you’re a milk chocolate fan, enjoy the health benefits of chocolate without excess sugar and fat when you steer clear of treats that contain extra ingredients like caramel, marshmallows, and nuts.

 3. Surprising Pairings

 You’ve probably experienced the awesomeness that is chocolate and peanut butter, but what about chocolate and avocado?
 This surprising pairing actually makes for a delicious, creamy combination in desserts like dark chocolate mousse.
 Plus, avocados are rich in healthy fats, potassium, and fiber.
 What about chocolate and beets?
 Don’t knock it till you try it in a cake recipe, like this one.
 Bonus – beets are packed with vitamin C, fiber, and iron.